jubayeramb/jubayeramb.github.io/src/pages/writings/2023-year-in-review-and-next-goals.md

 I have learnt some cloud stuffs in the past year and also gained some knowledge on advanced frontend concepts.
 I have learned and work with Astro and Svelte.
 I want to learn more backend stuff and cloud technologies this year.

-## 10. Improve my communication skills
+## 10. Improve communication skills

 Continuing the journey to enhance communication, focusing on increased interaction, forging new connections, and refining writing skills through increased social media and blog engagement.